webex/webex-js-sdk/packages/widget-message-meet/README-USAGE.md

 The easiest way to get the Spark Chat Widget into your web site is to add the built resources and attach data attributes to your a container.

 1. If you're using our CDN, skip to step 2.
-  -  Copy the resources in the `dist` directory to own project and add a `<script />` tag to your page to include the `bundle.js` and a `<link />` tag to include `main.css`.
+  -  Copy the resources in the `dist` directory to own project.
+  -  Add a `<script />` tag to your page to include the `bundle.js`
+  -  Add a `<link />` tag to include `main.css`
-1. Create a container where you which to include the chat widget and add the following attributes to configure the widget:
+1. Create a container where you would like to embed the chat widget and add the following attributes to configure the widget:
   - `data-toggle="spark-chat"`: (required)
-  - `data-access-token`: Access token for the user account that is initiating the chat session.
+  - `data-access-token`: Access token for the user account initiating the messaging session.
 For testing purposes you can use a developer access token from <https://developers.ciscospark.com>
-  - `data-user-id`: User Id or email of the target user.
+  - `data-user-id`: User Id or email of the message recipient.

     ```html
     <div class="chat-widget-container"
       data-toggle="spark-chat"
       data-access-token="XXXXXXXXXXXXXXXXXXXXXX"
-      data-user-id="sparky@ciscospark.com"
+      data-user-id="XXXXXXXXXXXXXXX"
       />
     ```